sayakpaul/robustness-foundation-models/README.md

 For details on schedule and the tutorial outline, please refer to our [tutorial website](https://sites.google.com/view/neurips2022-frfm-turotial/).
 You can also find the tutorial listing on [IBM Research](https://research.ibm.com/publications/foundational-robustness-of-foundation-models).

+**Update January 13, 2023**: Our tutorial video is now public.
+Find it [here](https://slideslive.com/38992789/foundational-robustness-of-foundation-models).

 ## Navigating the codebase

 We provide code for analytical tools for two types of models: vision and code.
 Below provides a high-level